Your donation attempt encountered a problem. Please refresh the page to try again.

 The nonprofit organization presents evidence of strategic thinking through articulating the organization’s vision.

-To provide a source for all current and future generations to learn and appreciate the Irish and Celtic cultures and heritage.
+To provide a source for all current and future generations to learn and appreciate the Irish and Cel

 Source: Nonprofit submitted responses